Physical logistics (warehouse / warehouse 4.0, transport)

 - Transport of information: New digital technologies and flexible manufacturing processes will in future replace parts of the physical transport of products and raw materials with a "transport of information" via the Internet and cloud platforms.
 Ideally, end products will be created directly by the customer using 3D printing (additive manufacturing) at the point of use or consumption.
 This transformation will also entail a reduction in the storage space currently required: Against this background, the realization of the Warehouse 4.0 vision also means the virtualization of the classic warehouse.

-Our range of services includes all the components that are required to develop an optimal solution for physical logistics processes based on the existing framework conditions and objectives.
+The range of services of our consultancy ROI-EFESO includes all the components that are required to develop an optimal solution for physical logistics processes based on the existing framework conditions and objectives.
 In detail this includes:

 - Collection of information relevant to planning and formulation of potential scenarios (quantity structures, quantities, transport volumes, etc.)